psi4/psi4/doc/sphinxman/source/optking.rst

 distance is less than the sum of atomic radii times the value of
 |optking__covalent_connect|.
 If the user finds that some
 connectivity is lacking by default, then this value may be increased.
-Otherwise, the coordinate system can be created explicitly using optking's api.
-See the :ref:`sec:optkingExamples`

 .. warning:: The selection of a Z-matrix input, and in particular the inclusion of dummy atoms, has no effect on the behavior of the optimizer, which begins from a Cartesian representation of the system.

-Presently by default, separate fragments are bonded by nearest atoms, and the whole system is treated as if it were part of one molecule.
+Presently, by default, separate fragments are bonded by the nearest atoms, and the whole system is treated as if it were part of one molecule.
 However, with the option |optking__frag_mode|, fragments may instead be related by a unique set of interfragment coordinates defined by reference points within each fragment.
 The reference points can be atomic positions (current default) or linear combinations of atomic positions